Ed Ricketts

 Edward Flanders Robb Ricketts (May 14, 1897 – May 11, 1948) was an American marine biologist, ecologist, and philosopher.
-He is best known for Between Pacific Tides (1939), a pioneering study of intertidal ecology.
-He is also known as a mentor who influenced the writer John Steinbeck, which resulted in a collaboration and coauthorship of the book, Sea of Cortez (1941).
-Eleven years later, and just 3 years after the death of Ed Ricketts, John Steinbeck reprinted the narrative portion of their coauthored book with a new publisher, but removed Ed as coauthor, while adding a biography of Ed Ricketts, and Steinbeck made a new title for the book as The Log from the Sea of Cortez (1946).
-Steinbeck also added a eulogy for Ricketts, though it was met with public backlash.
+Renowned as the inspiration for the character Doc in John Steinbeck's 1945 novel Cannery Row, Rickett's professional reputation is rooted in Between Pacific Tides (1939), a pioneering study of intertidal ecology.
+A friend and mentor of Steinbeck, they collaborated on and co-authored the book, Sea of Cortez (1941).

+Eleven years later, and just three years after the death of Ed Ricketts, John Steinbeck reprinted the narrative portion of their coauthored book with a new publisher, with Steinbeck removing Ricketts as coauthor, adding a biography of Ed Ricketts and re-titling the book The Log from the Sea of Cortez (1946).
+Steinbeck also added a eulogy for Ricketts, but it was met with public backlash.

+Gwyn Conger Steinbeck, the writer's second wife, thought highly of Ricketts.
+She said, "There was such a special magic about Ed Ricketts, and, in many ways he was John's offspring; he was the source of the Steinbeck Nile."

 Life

-Ricketts was born in Chicago, Illinois, to Abbott Ricketts and Alice Beverly Flanders Ricketts.
-He had a younger sister, Frances, and a younger brother, Thayer.
-His sister, Frances (Ricketts) Strong, said of him that he had a mind like a dictionary and was often in trouble for correcting teachers and other adults.
-Ricketts spent most of his childhood in Chicago, except for a year in South Dakota when he was ten years old.
+Ricketts was born in Chicago to Abbott Ricketts and Alice Beverly Flanders Ricketts.
+He had a younger sister Frances and a younger brother Thayer.
+His sister Frances (Ricketts) Strong said he had a mind like a dictionary and was often in trouble for correcting teachers and other adults.
+Ricketts spent most of his childhood in Chicago, except for a year in South Dakota when he was age 10.

 After a year of college, Ricketts traveled to Texas and New Mexico.
 In 1917, he was drafted into the Army Medical Corps.
-He hated the military bureaucracy but, according to John Steinbeck, "was a successful soldier".
+He hated the military bureaucracy, but according to John Steinbeck, "was a successful soldier".